rapersil/sports-app/README.md

-This is the project for a soccer much record keeping.
+This is the project for a soccer match record keeping.